-The Authority's investment in capital assets as of June 30, 2018 and 2017 was \$25,795 and \$26,255, respectively (net of accumulated depreciation).
-During the 2018 fiscal year, the Authority paid \$107 related to Main Park Plaza remodeling efforts still in progress at year end as well as \$126 for land improvements related to the Boulder Parking Lot and \$206 for equipment including exterior parking signage.
-During the 2017 fiscal year, the Authority purchased land in the Tulsa Arts District for \$2,118 to be used for a future parking structure.
+The Authority's investment in capital assets as of June 30, 2019 and 2018 was \$25,168 and \$25,795, respectively (net of accumulated depreciation).
+During the 2019 fiscal year, the Authority paid \$192 related to Main Park Plaza remodeling efforts still in progress at year end, \$14 for land improvements related to the Williams Center South Garage, \$57 primarily related to LED lighting for the Civic Center and 100 West Garages and \$35 for payment equipment installed at the Williams Center South Garage.
+During the 2018 fiscal year the Authority purchased exterior signage of \$206, made improvements to the Boulder Parking Lot of \$126 and improvements to Main Park Plaza of \$107.